Ekumen-OS/andino/README.md

 ### Robot bringup

-`carpincho_bringup` contains launch files that concentrates the process that brings up the robot.
+`andino_bringup` contains launch files that concentrates the process that brings up the robot.

-After installing and sourcing the carpincho's packages simply run.
+After installing and sourcing the andino's packages simply run.

 ```
-ros2 launch carpincho_bringup carpincho_robot.launch.py
+ros2 launch andino_bringup andino_robot.launch.py
 ```

 This launch files initializes the differential drive controller and brings ups the system to interface with ROS.
 By default sensors like the camera and the lidar are initialized.
 This can be disabled via arguments and manage each initialization separately.
-See `ros2 launch carpincho_bringup carpincho_robot.launch.py -s ` for checking out the arguments.
+See `ros2 launch andino_bringup andino_robot.launch.py -s ` for checking out the arguments.
  - include_rplidar: `true` as default.
  - include_camera: `true` as default.